-Description: Help us keep our Garden Learning Center thriving for visitor to learn from.
+Description: Help us keep our Garden Learning Center thriving for visitors to learn from.
 This native plant garden requires general landscaping, occasional watering, weeding, and replanting.
 All ages are welcome; children under 14 require adult supervision.

 Duties: Watering, pruning, edging, weeding, planting, sign maintenance and restoration

 Relevant skills and interests: gardening, landscaping, native plants

 Commitment: No commitment necessary.
 Saturdays in the Soil are held on the first and third Saturday of every month, from 10:00 am – 12:00 pm.
 Please RSVP.